locxter/btvccntrl/README.md

 ## Overview

+> This project is **DEPRECATED**, therefore might not be on par with my current coding standards and will not receive any updates now or in the future.
+Please use my [next generation rewrite (btvccntrl-ng)](https://github.com/locxter/btvccntrl-ng) instead.

 ![Overview image](overview.png)

 This is a GUI program for controlling Neato Botvac D85 robot vacuums.
 It might also work with other models, but I have not tested that.